akerdolff/Survivor/README.md

 ## Project Overview

 This project analyses the relationship between advantages and a contestants final placement in Survivor.
+It specifically looks at data from the United States seasons of Survivor in order to determine whether advantages have any impact on who ends up being The Sole Survivor.

+### Data Summary

 ## Data Dictionary